akashkorada25/git-demo/README.md

 # git-demo
-This is demo for git tools
+This is demo for git tools.
+We will learn about github as well.